data-forge-notebook/pluggable-output-prototype/README.md

 This test demonstrate how user-pluggable cell outputs (visualizations) might work in the future in Data-Forge Notebook v2.

-To try this out, first run the dev server for the chlid web page:
+To try this out, first run the dev server for the child web page (this web page serves the output plugin):

 ```bash
 cd child-page